February 15, 2022

 Before profit or even revenue comes in, the most important measurement of business traction for B2C is the awareness of the product and the brand.
 This is achieved by employing targeted, well-developed campaigns.
 Social media is a great place where the buzz can be started, and the needed startup traction generated.
 For example, engaging with customers online and generating customer demand might lead to subscriptions to the newsletter or sign-ups to the webpage, which would allow the public to stay informed about the developments.
 This, in turn, would translate to more business traction.
-Utilizing alternative data on web traffic would help design a strategy for such beneficial usage of the internet.
+Utilizing public web data on web traffic would help design a strategy for such beneficial usage of the internet.

 Traction is the signal that cuts through the noise; the proof that you have something worth building.

 - Bruno Pešec, President of Pesec Global

 Business traction is an elusive term that assumes various meanings in different situations.
 But the underlying idea is always the necessity to have something to show for all the work that is put into the building of a business model.
 It’s then possible to work with the self-validation and reputation that comes with measurable business traction, using it as a stepping stone to move forward.